storybookjs/frontpage/src/content/docs/configure/babel.md

 - **babelrc** configures Babel for files in the same folder (or descendant folders) of the location of the babelrc
 - **Babel config** configures Babel globally

-Babel recommends to use babelrc, and it's what Storybook generates when you run `npx storybook babelrc`.
+Babel recommends to use babelrc, and it's what Storybook generates when you run `npx storybook@next babelrc`.
 If your stories are located in the current project directory (e.g., `stories: ['../src/**/*.stories.js']`) this approach will work well.
 However, when your Storybook refers to files outside of the current project directory (e.g., `stories: ['../../some-other-directory/**/*.stories.js']`), the babelrc will not apply to those files.
 However, a Babel config will, and is the recommended approach in that situation.

 ## Troubleshooting